 Ready to start counseling?
 You can click the button below to schedule an appointment.
 We will follow up with you by email and provide the initial paperwork electronically through our secure portal.

-We dislike busywork and have worked hard to make the paperwork readable and keep it to what is needed.
+We dislike busywork and have worked hard to make the paperwork readable and limit it to what is needed.

-We read the answers you give, asking what is needed to help get started and then following up as needed.
+We read the answers you give, asking what is needed to help get started.
 Your time is valuable.
 We're not going to ask you to complete something we won't use.

 If you'd like to pursue therapy but don't want to schedule an appointment first, contact us and we can start the process with you.
-You can call at 563.223.8036 or email at email@example.com and we'll walk you through the process.
+You can call (563.223.8036) or email (firstname.lastname@example.org) and we'll walk you through the process.